 The primary factor that will determine how long your high lasts is the method of consumption.

-The effects will peak around 10 minutes after consuming weed and will typically last 1 to 3 hours.
+The effects will peak about 10 to 30 minutes after smoking or vaping weed and will typically last 1 to 3 hours.

 However, the high can linger for up to 8 hours if you are using a high percentage THC strain or Cannabis oil.

-The effects of dabbing weed will peak almost right away, and the duration is between 1-3 hours.
+The effects of dabbing concentrates will kick in almost right away that within seconds, peak actions at 15 - 60 minutes after consumption, and the duration is between 1-3 hours.

-However, if you are using an especially high THC concentrate, you could feel the effects for up to 8-10 hours.
+However, if you are entirely new to dabbing, you could feel the effects for up to 8-10 hours.

 The highs of edibles usually peak about 2 hours after you consume weed this way and can last up to 10 hours depending on how much THC was used to make the edible.